Jays in D.C. as COVID-19 rocks major leagues

-WASHINGTON – It’s not exactly the major-league debut that Santiago Espinal had been planning on, but in 2020, it will have to do.
+“The scoreboard is beating me to the punch.
+So I’m seeing what’s happening based on that centre-field board,” he said.
+“It’s just very bizarre.”

+Santiago Espinal, on the other hand, is just taking the pandemic in stride the only way he knows how: by staying home as much as possible.

-The rookie infielder, who played his first game with the Toronto Blue Jays on Saturday at Tampa Bay, says he’s protecting himself from COVID-19 the best way he knows how: simply by staying put.
+The rookie infielder, who played his first game with the Jays on Saturday at Tampa Bay, said staying put is the best way to defend against the risk of getting infected on the road — which, for Toronto, banned from playing in its home country, is now all the time.

-“The only thing that we can do is take care of each other,” Espinal said Monday in a videoconference call before Monday night’s game against the World Series champion Washington Nationals.
+“The only thing that we can do is take care of each other,” Espinal said.

 “Personally, me, I don’t even go out.
 I order my food in the room, I eat in the room, I put everything I need in the room and I just stay in the room.
 I don’t go out because I don’t want to (test) positive.”